Single-qubit gate teleportation provides a quantum advantage: Introduction and main result

-In this work we focus on the minimal quantum information-processing resources required for demonstrating a quantum advantage.
-Let us thus discuss what geometry and interactions (gates) the quantum circuits for these problems feature.
-Both quantum circuits for the 2D Hidden Linear Function problem and the Relaxed Parity Halving problem can be realized by geometrically $2D$-local circuits with classically controlled Clifford gates.
-The 1D~Magic Square Game problem can be realized by a Clifford circuit on a chain of pairs of qubits.
-This geometric locality allows for a fault-tolerant implementation by a local quantum circuit in a $3D$~geometry.
+In this work our aim is to give a quantum advantage proposal separating $\QNC^0$ from $\NC^0$.
+While the mentioned prior works have already established this complexity-theoretic separation, our focus is on the minimal quantum information-processing resources required to do so.
+We also use a novel and potentially more generally applicable proof technique.
+To compare our circuits to these priors works, let us discuss what geometry and gates these constructions use.
+The quantum circuit of~\cite{bravyigossetkoenig} for the $2D$ Hidden Linear Function problem, and the circuit of~\cite{WattsKothariSchaefferTalAC0} for the Relaxed Parity Halving problem are geometrically $2D$-local circuits~\footnote{A circuit is said to be \emph{geometrically $2D$-local} (resp. $1D$-local) if its underlying interaction graph is a $2D$ lattice (resp. $1D$ lattice).} composed of classically controlled Clifford gates.
+The $1D$~Magic Square Game problem considered in~\cite{BravyiGossetKoenigTomamichel} is a classically controlled Clifford circuit on a chain of pairs of qubits.
+(This geometric locality allows for a fault-tolerant implementation by a local quantum circuit in a $3D$~geometry.)
+Our proposal is quite similar to that of~\cite{BravyiGossetKoenigTomamichel}, but is more directly associated with a ring of qubits rather than linear array of pairs of qubits.
+We note that the required resources are essentially the same despite this apparent difference.
+However, the use of periodic boundary conditions makes a novel argument possible, and leads to perhaps the most simple quantum circuit separating $\QNC^0$ from $\NC^0$.